John Yates (bishop): Ministry

 He then trained for ordination at Lincoln Theological College and was ordained deacon at St Paul's Cathedral, before embarking on his ecclesiastical career with a curacy at Christ Church Southgate, in north London.

 He had a second spell at Lincoln Theological College as Chaplain, (1954–59) and after a six years spent as a parish priest at Bottesford-with-Ashby on the outskirts of Scunthorpe he was appointed as principal of Lichfield Theological College (1966–72).
 He also held the position of Prebendary of Flixton at Lichfield Cathedral.
 The Lincoln college was threatened with closure, and Archbishop of York Donald Coggan invited him to become Bishop of Whitby (a suffragan bishop in the Diocese of York) in 1972.
 In 1975, he was nominated as Bishop of Gloucester, one of the early appointments of the new Crown Appointments Commission.
 He and his first wife carried on a practical ministry, daily distributing tea and sandwiches to homeless callers.

 In 1979, he chaired a group of 12 scholars appointed by the General Synod's Board for Social Responsibility which produced a report on homosexual relationships.
 The Gloucester Report controversially contemplated homosexual relationships "involving a physical expression of sexual love".
 He was also involved in peace efforts in Central America in 1987 and 1988.
-He led the UK delegation to a conference of the World Council of Churches in Basle.
+He led the UK delegation to a conference of the World Council of Churches in Basel.
 He was chair of the General Synod Board for Social Responsibility from 1987 to 1991.

-He actively took part in the concealment of sexual assaults committed by the nowadays infamous sex offender Peter Ball (bishop).
+He actively took part in the review of sexual assaults committed by the nowadays infamous sex offender Peter Ball (bishop).

 After 17 years as Bishop of Gloucester, he became the right-hand man of newly appointed Archbishop of Canterbury, George Carey, with the title Bishop at Lambeth.
 He retired to Winchester in 1994.